anabramos/human-cockroach-nuclear-bomb/README.md

 - Content

-    - All text art in this game wask taken from [ASCIIART ART ARCHIEVE](https://www.asciiart.eu/) and adapted by me into smaller scale.
+    - All text art in this game was taken from [ASCIIART ART ARCHIEVE](https://www.asciiart.eu/) and adapted by myself to make it smaller for the terminal.

-    - The os.system functionality to clear the terminal: os.system('cls' if os.name == 'nt' else 'clear') was an idea given to me by the CI Slack community, after we were discussing howI could improve readibility in the terminal after many game rounds.
+    - The os.system functionality to clear the terminal: os.system('cls' if os.name == 'nt' else 'clear'), was an idea given to me by the CI Slack community, after we were discussing how I could improve readability in the terminal after many game rounds.

     - All other code was written by myself: Ana Ramos Barretto.

-<a name="acknowledgements"></a>
+<a name="acknowledgments"></a>

-## Acknowledgements
+## Acknowledgments

-A huge thanks to my mentor Samantha Dartnall, the CI slack community and tutoring team (specially Scott!), and my family and friends who tested the game at least a couple hundred times.
+A huge thanks to my mentor Samantha Dartnall, the CI slack community and tutoring team (especially Scott!), and my family and friends who tested the game at least a couple hundred times.